thevivekpandey/bipartite-matching-challenge/README.md

 However, the said result (Bipartite matching being in NC) has not been proven or disproven.

-It can be shown (outside the scope of this article) that if we can prove that rank of any graph with $n$ vertices on either side and having at least one bipartite matching is at most $n(n-1)/ 2$ (or for that matter, bounded by any polynomial in $n$), then bipartite matching would have been proven to be in NC.
+It can be shown (outside the scope of this article) that if we can prove that rank of any graph with $n$ vertices on either side and having at least one bipartite matching is at most $n(n-1)/2$ (or for that matter, bounded by any polynomial in $n$), then bipartite matching would have been proven to be in NC.
 Alternatively, if we can disprove this conjecture, then this line of enquiry comes to a close, and there is no decision on bipartite matching being in NC.

 ## My attempts to solve this problem

 ### Initial encounter
 I first encountered this problem during my senior thesis.
 My partner (Ajay Verma) and I tried to solve this under the guidance of professors Manindra Agarwal and Somenath Biswas.
-In short 2 months or so we reached from the problem the conjecture about the rank and spent remaining 8 months, unsuccessfully, to prove the conjecture.
+In short 2 months or so we reached a stage where we "just" needed to prove the conjecture about the rank.
+We spent remaining 8 months, unsuccessfully, to prove the conjecture.
 It always appeared to us that we are missing something simple, but we could never get figure out what.

 ### Rank of complete bipartite graph is $\binom{n}{2}$
 We did prove the conjecture for some categories of the graphs.
 In particularly, we proved that for complete bipartite graphs, the rank is precisely $N(N-1)/2$.
 This proof is relevant instructive, so let's go through it right here.